Neuro Linguistic Programming

 2000s

-By the early 2000s, NLP is considered to be a pseudoscientific fad.
+By the early 2000s, NLP was considered to be a pseudoscientific fad.

 NLP is a scientifically unsubstantiated therapeutic method that purports to “program” brain functioning using a variety of techniques, including mirroring the postures and nonverbal behaviors of clients.